 USA & Arizona Swimming Commitment to a Safe Sport

 USA/Arizona Swimming are committed to fostering a fun, healthy and safe environment for all of its members.
 For that reason, we have in place a detailed Code of Conduct for all members.
 The following rules, policies, reporting structure, education and tools are intended to serve our members as we work together to maintain this environment.
+Here is a letter from US Center for Safe Sport.

 - Information for Athletes